morehshin/TheRadicalOutside/week_4_future_proof_assignment/amit runchal.md

 Monday, August 8, 2061
 5:00PM
 Pick up Aiden from after-school day care
-Notes: Remember that the left lane is NOT to be used for dropoff
+Notes: Remember that the left lane is NOT to be used for pickup.

 Monday, August 8, 2061
 6:00PM